 \section{Abstract}

 We analyze the ultimate quantum limit of resolving two identical sources in a noisy environment.
-We prove that assuming a generic noise model such as thermal noise, quantum Fisher information of arbitrary states for the separation of the objects, quantifying the resolution, always converges to zero as the separation goes to zero.
-It contrasts with a noiseless case where it has been shown to be non-zero for a small distance in various circumstances, revealing the superresolution.
-In addition, we show that for an arbitrary measurement, dark count also makes the classical Fisher information of the measurement converge to zero as the separation goes to zero.
-Finally, a practically relevant situation, resolving two identical thermal sources, is quantitatively investigated by using quantum Fisher information and classical Fisher information of finite spatial mode multiplexing, showing that the amount of noise poses a limit on the resolution in a noisy system.
+We prove that in the presence of noise causing false excitation, such as thermal noise, the quantum Fisher information of arbitrary quantum states for the separation of the objects, which quantifies the resolution, always converges to zero as the separation goes to zero.
+Noisy cases contrast with a noiseless case where it has been shown to be nonzero for a small distance in various circumstances, revealing the superresolution.
+In addition, we show that false excitation on an arbitrary measurement, such as dark counts, also makes the classical Fisher information of the measurement approach to zero as the separation goes to zero.
+Finally, a practically relevant situation resolving two identical thermal sources, is quantitatively investigated by using the quantum and classical Fisher information of finite spatial mode multiplexing, showing that the amount of noise poses a limit on the resolution in a noisy system.